kheeklab/privacyidea-docker/README.md

 > You must not use this in productive environment, since it contains fixed credentail, encryption keys!

 ## Advanced usage
-This image extended from [meinheld-gunicorn-docker](https://github.com/tiangolo/meinheld-gunicorn-docker).
-Some enviromment variables are inherited from parent image.
-Pease refer to above link for more infomation.

 ### PrivacyIdea Environment variables